PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 The last sheet presents a summarized view of EV sales, charging infrastructure, and EV subsidies across regions using an Excel Pivot Table.
 The data is aggregated at the regional level to provide a clear comparison of EV adoption and supporting infrastructure.

 ### Analysis Approach
-1) Created a Pivot Table using the raw dataset
+1) Created a Pivot Table using the raw dataset.
-2) Grouped data by Region
+2) Grouped data by Region.
 3) Calculated the following fields-
    Total EV Sales
    Total Charging Stations
    Total EV Subsidy (USD)
-4) Added a Year slicer to filter data dynamically
+4) Added a Year slicer to filter data dynamically.

 ### Why Pivot Table Was Used
-1) To quickly aggregate large datasets into meaningful summaries
+1) To quickly aggregate large datasets into meaningful summaries.
-2) To enable easy comparison across regions
+2) To enable easy comparison across regions.
-3) To perform quick validation of trends before building the Power BI dashboard
+3) To keep analysis simple and structured without heavy visualization.
-4) To keep analysis simple and structured without heavy visualization
+4) To perform quick validation of trends before building the Power BI dashboard.

 ### Key Insights
-1) APAC leads in EV adoption, with ~49.7M EV sales, driven mainly by China
+1) APAC leads in EV adoption, with ~49.7M EV sales, driven mainly by China.
-2) Europe shows strong infrastructure support, with ~1.31M charging stations
+2) Europe shows strong infrastructure support, with ~1.31M charging stations.
-3) North America has high EV adoption but relatively lower infrastructure density
+3) North America has high EV adoption but relatively lower infrastructure density.
-4) Oceania and South America are still emerging markets with lower EV adoption and infrastructure
+4) Oceania and South America are still emerging markets with lower EV adoption and infrastructure.
-5) EV subsidies are highest in APAC and Europe, indicating strong government support
+5) EV subsidies are highest in APAC and Europe, indicating strong government support.